C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Framing: automated checks handle everything a machine can judge, so the human reviewer can spend attention on what only a human can judge.
+- Framing: automated checks handle everything a machine can judge, human reviewer spends attention on what only a human can judge

-This also removes a whole category of awkward review comments.
-Nobody has to tell a colleague their indentation is wrong when a formatter says it first.
+- Removes a whole category of awkward review comments
+  - Nobody has to tell a colleague their indentation is wrong when a formatter says it first

-The preview deployment is the part worth showing live if the network cooperates.
-Reviewing a documentation change as rendered pages rather than as a Markdown diff is a completely different experience, and it is why non-programmers contribute to that repository comfortably.
+- Preview deployment: worth showing live if the network cooperates
+  - Reviewing a documentation change as rendered pages vs. a Markdown diff is a completely different experience
+  - Why non-programmers contribute to that repository comfortably

-Connect back to hooks from this morning: same idea of automated checks, but running on the server where they cannot be skipped with `--no-verify`.
-Hooks are a fast local convenience, CI is the actual guarantee.
+- Connect back to hooks: same idea of automated checks, but running on the server where they can't be skipped with `--no-verify`
+  - Hooks = fast local convenience, CI = the actual guarantee

-Tie-in worth mentioning: these very slides are built by a GitHub Actions workflow in this repository.
+- Tie-in worth mentioning: these very slides are built by a GitHub Actions workflow in this repository -->
--->

 ---